complytime/complybeacon/docs/DESIGN.md

 ### 1. ProofWatch

-**Purpose**: A helper library that acts as a log bridge for security events.
+**Purpose**: A helper library that acts as a "log bridge" for security events.
 Its purpose is to take policy decision data from an application and send it to an OpenTelemetry Collector as standardized logs.

 **Key Responsibilities**: